3D Clipping in the 2D toolbar

 Negative rectangles (blue) hide objects that are fully included, while positive rectangles (green) show objects that are touched by the rectangle.
 Here is an example shown in both 2D and 3D:

-As long as there only are positive rectangles in the drawing area, CET Designer automatically assumes that you want to hide everything else, as if you had placed one large negative rectangle covering the entire drawing.
+As long as there only are positive rectangles in the drawing area, CET automatically assumes that you want to hide everything else, as if you had placed one large negative rectangle covering the entire drawing.
 This is intended to make it easier to quickly show only a small selection of objects, without having to first place a negative rectangle.
 Use the negative clipping tool when you have objects to show or hide overlapping in the same space.

 3D Clipping in Photo Lab